Maceris/Hemera/docs/packages.md

 collision :: fn() {
-    foo(5)          // Calls the foo from this package library1.foo(5) // Calls library1's foo
+    foo(5)          // Calls the foo from this package /*
+     * Since foo is ambiguous, we would have to specify the library
+     * even if it was not defined in this package
+     */
+    library1.foo(5) // Calls library1's foo
     lib2.foo(5)     // Calls library2's foo